Culture of Collaboration

 Create a Virtual Collaboration Space

-Along with giving your remote workers effective communication software and a strong communications plan, you’ll also want to offer other collaborative platforms.
+Besides providing good communication tools and a clear plan, you can also offer other ways or platforms for remote workers to collaborate.
 For instance, personalizing your employee intranet system to reflect, align with, and facilitate the specific kinds of work your team does is an ideal way to drive engagement.

 Prioritize Employee Well-being